Home » Physics » What is Force?

 Force

-That’s why in today’s article, using the easiest language, we have made you aware of all the important information regarding force.
+In today’s article, we have provided all the important information regarding Force using the easiest language.
 If you also want to know all the information regarding force in easy words, then stay with us till the end of today’s article.

 Definition of Force

 The push or pull on an item with weight causes it to change its speed.
 If there is no exchange, the objects no longer experience the force.
-Force is an outer agent has the ability to change a body’s state of motion or rest.
+Force is an outer agent can change a body’s state of motion or rest.
 The Force can be calculated using a spring balance.

 • The common symbol is F.